riskiilyas/Pygame-Dijkstra-Visualizer/README.md

   After pressing the key, you can click anywhere in the map to insert the corresponding tile

 - To start the pathfinding process, press `Enter` key
-- After the process is done, you can cleanup the screen and restart the process by pressing `Enter` again
+- After the pathfinding process is done, press `Enter` again to restart.
+This will only erase the path and the visited tile, while keeping everything else in the same position
+- To reset everything, press `r`.
+This will erase every tile and place starting and finish tile in their initial place